Sakai-san/graphqlApiNodeDemo/README.md

 * load unnecessary data
 * do multiple HTTP requests

-Schema written in the so-called Schema Definition Language.
-Schema is a model for your API.

 Three root types : Query, Mutation, Subscription
 There are equivlent to entries point in the rest world.